inpsyde/WP-Tests-Starter/README.md

 composer control.

 ## License
 Good news, this plugin is free for everyone!
-Since it's released under [MIT-License](LICENSE), you can use it free of charge on your personal or commercial website.
+Since it's released under this [License](LICENSE), you can use it free of charge on your personal or commercial website.

 ## Created by Inpsyde